TanStack/query/README.md

   <img alt="" src="https://img.shields.io/twitter/follow/tannerlinsley.svg?style=social&label=Follow" />
 </a>

-Hooks for managing asynchronous data in React
+Hooks for orchestrating, caching and managing asynchronous data in React

 ## The problem

-Tools for managing promises or normalized client stores/caches are plentiful these days, but most of these tools:
+Tools for managing async data and client stores/caches are plentiful these days, but most of these tools:

 - Don't dedupe network operations that could be made in a single request
 - Force normalized or object/id-based caching strategies on your data
 - Don't invalidate their cache often enough, don't know when to invalidate, or don't ship with good defaults
+- Don't perform optimistic updates, or require setup to know when to perform them
 - Because of this ☝️, they require imperative interaction to invalidate or manage their caches
-- Don't perform optimistic updates, or require setup to know when to perform them

 ## The solution